Modality-Inconsistent Continual Learning of Multimodal Large Language Models: Limitations

 \section{Limitations}

 Our Modality-Inconsistent Continual Learning (MICL) introduces a novel and practical continual learning scenario by incorporating inconsistent modalities and varying task types across incremental tasks.
 However, the scope of our work is constrained by the limited number of modalities (audio, image, and video) and task types (captioning and question-answering) included in the experiments.
 This restricts the generalizability of MICL to scenarios involving a broader range of modalities and task types.
-Another limitation lies in the scale of the datasets of each task.
-While our experimental results demonstrate the effectiveness of our proposed method in MICL scenario, the experiments are conducted on relatively small-scale datasets, which may not fully reflect the complexity and diversity encountered in real-world multimodal tasks.
+Another limitation lies in the pseudo QA pairs generated by PTGM, which may not fully capture the complete answer space of prior QA tasks, leading to incomplete supervision when mitigating the task type shift from QA to captioning tasks.
+These imperfect pseudo targets may thus still hinder a full resolution of the task type shift problem.

 In the future, we plan to enhance our MICL framework by incorporating additional modalities, such as depth, 3D, or even joint inputs like joint audio-visual modalities.
 We also aim to introduce a broader range of task types, such as reasoning, grounding, decision-making, etc. Furthermore, scaling up MICL to larger datasets within each task is also a key objective to better enable the model to address the complexity and diversity of real-world multimodal tasks in continual learning.